ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 a_{12} = -0.0069 \\
 $$

 Coefficients are obtained by a least squares fit to the 3000 equilibria numerical solutions.
-Error distribution is shows an average error of 3.6% and a maximum error of 20%.
+Error distribution shows an average error of 3.6% and a maximum error of 20%.
 These larger errors appear to come from the cases where the temperature profile is approximately equal to the pressure profile.
 For these cases the density profile is very flat over much of the plasma radius and (as it is forced to be zero at the plasma edge) this means that it falls off sharply at the plasma edge.

 !!! quote "Excerpt from Wilson[^3]"